Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 - The stew should be simmered for a further half-hour and is then ready to serve, with the chopped flat-leaf parsley as an optional garnish.

 The venison stew can be served with potatoes, rice, or even simply as it is.
 I prefer, however, to serve it with garlic toast, as described further down this page.

-This simple preparation can be made in minutes, when the vension stew is actually ready.
+This simple preparation can be made in minutes when the venison stew is actually ready.

 A garlic clove should be peeled and very slightly crushed, simply to release the juices.
 As soon as the toast comes out from under the grill, the garlic clove should be rubbed over the top of each slice.
-The heat will cause its juices to permeate in to the toast and give it a dlicious, garlicky flavour.
+The heat will cause its juices to permeate into the toast and give it a delicious, garlicky flavour.

 The toast should, of course, be served immediately with a steaming bowl of the venison stew and eaten hot.